-Our aim is to support the families of these adults/young adults and the wider community by providing an effective and reliable information service through drop in sessions and workshops that promote social understanding and emotional and physical well-being.
-To listen to and respect the adults/young adults views and opinions and actively involve them in any decisions that may affect them.
-To work to the best of our abilities with the adults/young adults, and their families regardless of race, ethnic origin, religion or cultural beliefs.
+Our aim is to support the families of these adults/young adults and the wider community by providing an effective and reliable information service through drop-in sessions and workshops, a companion for PIP appointments, job interviews and more, to promote social understanding, and emotional and physical well-being.
+We listen to and respect the adults’/young adults’ views and opinions and actively involve them in any decisions that may affect them.
+We work to the best of our abilities with the adults/young adults, and their families regardless of race, ethnic origin, religion or cultural beliefs.

-To view our objects, please click on the BAAS Constitution below.
+To view our objectives, please click on the BAAS Constitution below.

 What BAAS do

-We meet monthly on the last Wednesday of each month from 2:00pm – 4:30pm at Thicketford Care and Community Centre, Thicketford Road, Bolton BL2 2LW.
+We hold our monthly committee meeting on the last Wednesday of each month from 2:00pm – 4:30pm at Thicketford Care and Community Centre, Thicketford Road, Bolton BL2 2LW.
 Our meetings are an opportunity for members to exchange information and advice in a friendly, secure and confidential environment.
 We also frequently arrange guest speakers on various topics associated with Autism to keep us all up to date.